 Two pounds per person is also about right if you're roasting a smaller (say 12 pounds and under) bird since these smaller turkeys sport a lower ratio of breast meat-to-bone.

-We've compiled this information, along with how much food you will need for side dishes, desserts, and even drinks, to help you plan your Thanksgiving feast.
+We've compiled this information, along with how much food you will need for side dishes, desserts, and even drinks, to help you plan your holiday feast.

 03 of 10

 The safest and easiest way to thaw a turkey is in the fridge over a period of days.
 Allow 24 hours of refrigerator thawing per 4 to 5 pounds of bird.
 An 18-pound turkey would take about four days.

 In a pinch, you can thaw a turkey in a sink full of cold water.
 But this involves monitoring water temperature, changing the water multiple times, and effectively tying up your sink for up to 12 hours.

 In all likelihood, you'd be better off roasting it from a frozen state (which you can do and works surprisingly well).

 Roast your turkey uncovered in a 325 F oven, allowing around 15 minutes per pound.
 For a turkey in the 14 to 20-pound range, this will take 4 to 5 hours.